The History Of Race In Dallas: Black Movements, Part One

 Marshall also helped schoolteacher Thelma Elizabeth Richardson Page sue Dallas Independent School District in 1942, which ended up equalizing pay between Black and white teachers in Dallas.
 Black Dallas attorneys C.B.
 Bunkley and William J. Durham assisted in the Sweatt and Page cases.

 The significant victories of the Dallas NAACP and other pro-Black organizations came at a time when the condition of Black housing was deteriorating and when terrorism from White people enforcing segregation was as prevalent as ever.
+That was the first real realization.
+I had never experienced anything like that, even in Waco.” — Eddie Bernice Johnson

 In “The Accommodation,” Jim Schutze used the story of Representative Eddie Bernice Johnson to represent the virulence of racism in Dallas when she first arrived in 1956 from Waco.
 She experienced segregation and racism before, but the racial separatism in Dallas seemed extreme.